jmsudar/alchitry-learning-module/README.md

 # alchitry-learning-module

 Storage for Alchitry FPGA introductory coding exercises as I learn my way through them.
+I make effots to explain what happens in each module, but I am learning this as I go so if you require deep understanding of FPGAs or Alchitry, I suggest you find another source!

 ## Progression